plopcas/retrolog/content/posts/a-pragmatic-approach-to-roadmapping.md

 ##### 4.1.
 List all the projects you can think of

 In a column, list all the projects/epics in your area.
-Doesn't matter if they have been discussed previously or not, and you are encouraged to think out-of-the-box.
+It doesn't matter if they have been discussed previously or not, and you are encouraged to think out-of-the-box.

 As a facilitator, it is a good idea to pre-populate the list with the projects you know of already.
 This will save time and will serve as an example for others to contribute.